webprofusion/certify-docs/docs/guides/best-practices.md

 ## HTTP Strict Transport Security (HSTS)
 One technique to encourage users to only use the `https` version of your site is to add a special http header to your webserver responses, this tells their browser to remember that your site prefers to use https.

+As above, in Windows Server 2022 you can select the `Configure > HSTS..` option in IIS Manager which includes Http to Https redirection.

+For older versions of IIS and Windows Server you can configure the web application manually.

 ```
 <?xml version="1.0" encoding="UTF-8"?>